My Best Board Game Buy This Year: Ravensburger Labyrinth

 Why is this Ravensburger Labyrinth game such a great, alternative choice for a board game?

-The rules and methods mentioned above can make the game seem a little complicated to a first time player but do not worry because it does not take long to get the hang of the requirements and pieces.
+The rules and methods mentioned above can make the game seem a little complicated to a first time player but do not worry because it does not take long to get the hang of it.
 The biggest challenge with this game is undoubtedly developing the skills to deal with logical strategies and the ever-changing board; however, the treasure hunting objectives make the gameplay great fun at the same time.
-The labyrinth is filled with ghosts and treasures and all sorts of other fantastical things that kids like and it manages to balance the fun of child’s board game with something more educational – a trait that I seen throughout Ravensburger board games and the reason why our family owns so many of their titles.

 Can the whole family play this game or is is too complicated and difficult for smaller children?

-The gameplay and the fact that you have to consider how changes to the board will affect other players are simultaneously positive and negative points because while it adds a clever new dimension, it can be too confusing for younger children.
 Personally, I think the game is great tool for teaching kids about logic and strategy but I admit that my six year old son has problems with it and we do have to help him and customize the rules a little to accommodate him.
 Examples of this include shortening the game with less cards, adapting the layout of the maze pieces so there is a clearer route or letting him play the cards he chooses rather than being forced to aim for a specific piece of treasure.

 Is Ravensburger Labyrinth the right board game for your family?